learning-serverless-security/learning-serverless-security/README.md

 Despite the increased adoption of serverless computing, relatively few books and resources focus on the security of serverless applications and systems.
 With the opportunity to influence the future of technology, I decided to write this book to help the next generation of technology professionals build more-secure applications in the cloud.
 I hope that this book will be a useful resource for those interested in learning more about serverless security strategies and best practices.

+## Where to Get Your Copy

+You can secure your copy of *Learning Serverless Security* from major online retailers such as [Amazon](https://amazon.com/author/arvs) or directly from the publisher, [O'Reilly](https://www.oreilly.com/library/view/learning-serverless-security/9781098149000/).
+Choose the format that works best for you. 🙏

 ## What Readers Are Saying About This Book

 <div>